 However, after the doctor has said that it was not an emergency, the amount of cost sharing that you pay will depend on whether you get the care from network providers or out-of-network providers.
 If you get the care from network providers, your share of the costs will usually be lower than if you get the care from out-of-network providers.

-Section 3.2 Getting care when you have an urgent need for services
+Section 3.2 Getting care when you have an urgent need for services inaccessible.
+The unforeseen condition could, for example, be an unforeseen flare-up of a known condition that you have.

 What are "urgently needed services"?